RianMontagh/RianMontagh.github.io/_posts/2027-01-21-Delft3D-and-Sediment-Transport-Learning.md

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/426967c1-ed5c-471b-aa3b-6ba61f188bc3" />

 #### Roughness
 A key part of any river model is the roughness parameter, in this case Mannings n.
 This parameter relates to the amount of friction flow feels as in moves over a surface.
 For example, if the banks of the channel are vegetated but the center of the channel is sandy, the river flow will feel a different force once it reaches overflow conditions.
-I downloaded land cover data from NLCD (
+I downloaded landcover data from the [National Landcover Database] (https://www.mrlc.gov/viewer/) and am currently processing it to make sense for the model.
+For now, I am starting with changing the landcover type at areas with bridges from "developed" to "open water."
+This is because the river flows under the bridge, so is not affected by the roughness of the structures.
+Later down the line, I will also want to use the

 <img width="1044" alt="image" src="https://github.com/user-attachments/assets/b63aee4b-1970-4726-9d32-026916a6b590" />

+#### Next Steps with the 2025 Nooksack Model

+Boundary Conditions: Complete
+Grid: Need to add the new 2024 topobathy
+Roughness: In progress
+Settings: Need to copy from Wuming's model
+Initial conditions: Need to make the BCs initially wet to prevent crashing
+Morphology: add in sediment layers and gradations